 Open to all national and international writers aged 16 or over, the £6,000 Award provides the time to write that financial support facilitates.

 This year’s category is stage play.
 The closing date for entries is Monday 30 May 2018.
 Full details on this year’s competition are available from the Falmouth University website.

 How to apply

-· Please read our submission information [link to downloadable pdf] carefully and follow the submission procedure on page 6.
+- Please read our submission information on the Nick Dark Awards Submission criteria PDF carefully and follow the submission procedure on page 6.

 - Applicants should submit a full script along with a one-page synopsis and a short writing CV by the closing date.
 Please email your entry in one PDF file to firstname.lastname@example.org